alebairos/chat-app/docs/features/ft_206_conversation_pattern_refinement.md

 - Each response provides NEW insights (not exact repetition)

 **What Could Be More Natural** 🔄:
-- The phrase "deixa eu ver seus registros..." appears in consecutive responses
+- **Pattern 1**: The phrase "deixa eu ver seus registros..." appears in consecutive responses
+- **Pattern 2**: The phrase "Estou aqui pra explorar junto com você..." appears frequently as an opening
-- While not identical, it creates a pattern that feels slightly formulaic
+- While not identical repetitions, these create patterns that feel slightly formulaic
-- In natural conversation, humans vary their transitions more
+- In natural conversation, humans vary their transitions and openings more dynamically

 ---

-## 💡 Refinement Suggestion
+## 💡 Refinement Suggestions

-### Current Behavior:
+### Pattern 1: Data-Fetch Language

+**Current Behavior**:
 I-There consistently uses "deixa eu ver seus registros..." as a transition phrase when referencing activity data.

-### More Natural Alternatives:
+**More Natural Alternatives**:

 **Variation 1 - Direct Reference**:
 > "você tem mantido uma sequência muito positiva, combinando produtividade com momentos de introspecção..."